JuulStik/tm_application/README.txt

 4. In the phpMyAdmin create a new database with name 'friendsdb'

-5. In this database import the sentiments-emotions.csv file as table and name it 'sentiments'
+5. In this database import the sentiments-emotions.csv file as table and name it 'sentiments1'

 6. Now the database should be visible in 'Browse' whith column names COL 1, COL 2, etc..